bytefish/bytefish.de/blog/apache_jena.md

 </pre>

 Here the subject is ``<Flight N965UW>``, the object is ``<Airport LAX>`` and ``<has origin airport>`` is the predicate, that defines the relationship between the two nodes.
-These [Triples] can be stored in so called [Triple stores] optimized for storage and retrieval of [Triples].
+These [Triples] can be stored in so called [Triplestores] optimized for storage and retrieval of [Triples].

 ### Apache Jena ###